Infosys says in process of resolving U.S. visa investigation

 Indian IT outsourcing firms like Infosys use thousands of visas to bring in employees, mainly from India, a practice that has come under intense scrutiny as it is seen by some U.S. policymakers as hurting the American job market.

-Earlier this month, Infosys said it had set aside a reserve of $35 million as it worked towards a resolution for the U.S. government's investigation.
+Earlier this month, Infosys said it had set aside a reserve of $35 million (21 million pounds) as it worked towards a resolution for the U.S. government's investigation.